awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 ## Use EC2\-VPC when you create your cluster<a name="cluster-platforms"></a>

- Amazon Redshift clusters run in Amazon Elastic Compute Cloud \(Amazon EC2\) instances that are configured for the Amazon Redshift node type and size that you select\.
+ Amazon Redshift clusters run in Amazon EC2 instances that are configured for the Amazon Redshift node type and size that you select\.
 Create your cluster using EC2\-VPC\.
 If you are still using EC2\-Classic, we recommend you use EC2\-VPC to get improved performance and security\.
 For more information about these networking platforms, see [Supported Platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 Your AWS account settings determine whether EC2\-VPC or EC2\-Classic are available to you\.

 **Note**
 To prevent connection issues between SQL client tools and the Amazon Redshift database, we recommend doing one of two things\.
 You can configure an inbound rule that enables the hosts to negotiate packet size\.
 Alternatively, you can disable TCP/IP jumbo frames by setting the maximum transmission unit \(MTU\) to 1500 on the network interface \(NIC\) of your Amazon EC2 instances\.
 For more information about these approaches, see [Queries appear to hang and sometimes fail to reach the cluster](connecting-drop-issues.md)\.